ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/aws/scale-with-aws-cloudformation.md

 -   AutoScale
 -   Load Balancer

-If you have any questions, please just drop a line to contact (at) antmedia.io
+If you have any questions, please just drop your query at https://github.com/orgs/ant-media/discussions

-605 words

-Published 23 Feb 2022